 The Health Promotion Department embraces the University Health Center’s stated values in the strategic plan.
 These include:

 - Personal development

 Peer Wellness Advocates (PWA) is a peer-to-peer volunteer organization that provides educational, non-judgmental health information and resources to the UO community.
 PWA offers an exciting leadership opportunity that will give you the chance to get involved on your campus as an advocate, educator, role model and change agent while building skills, relationships, and your resumé.
 The program is open to all students at UO and facilitates health and wellness programs at the Duck Nest Wellness Center.

 Click here for details about Peer Health Education or to request a presentation

 National College Health Assessment (NCHA)

 The National College Health Assessment (NCHA) is a survey, created by the American College Health Association, which asks college students about their health and health risk behaviors.
-For more information and data about UO students' health behaviors, click here to Download the 2012 NCHA Summary
+For more information and data about UO students' health behaviors, review the 2016 NCHA Executive Summary (PDF).

 Campus-wide Health Promotion Activities